InsureMO/rainbow-d9/d9-n3/README.md

 ## Heading

-Syntax: `WidgetType[::Headline][::Id]`.
+Syntax: `WidgetType[::Headline][::PropertyPath][::Id]`.

 Connect with `::`,

 - If there is no `::`, only the widget type is present,
 - If there are two parts, it includes widget type and headline,
+- If there are three parts, it includes widget type, headline and property path,
+- If there are more than three parts,
+	- The last section represents the id,
-- If there are more than three parts, the last section represents the id, the first section represents the widget type.
-All the middle sections are reconnected with `::` to represent the headline.
+	- The second to last section represents property path,
+	- The first section represents the widget type,
+	- Rest sections are reconnected with `::` to represent the headline.

 Some examples: